A Weymouth Couple Tied the Knot in the Most Adorable Backyard Bash

 AJ, the couple’s niece, inspects the “Love” balloon used to dress up Ayla and Roberta’s indoor Zoom background.

 To create DIY bouquets, boutonnieres, and centerpieces for their big day, the brides called on Flower Moxie, which delivered freshly cut bulk blooms including ranunculuses, roses, and carnations.
-Ayla and Roberta’s mom spent hours crafting the colorful arrangements.
+Ayla spent hours crafting the colorful arrangements alongside Roberta’s mom.
 “It was a nice way to spend the day before getting married,” Ayla says.

 Guests attending virtually joined the couple for a pre-wedding Zoom call, which included blessings from rabbis, immediate family members, and friends.
 “We got to say hi to everyone and see who was in the Zoom room before we transitioned outside for our vows,” Roberta explains.